 In psychology, the very type of character that is capable of pursuing the knowledge of man and the ability to heal may be excluded from the departments from the beginning.
 These are rather pursuing behaviorism and statistical studies, and even giving over their practice to neurology and pharmicology and what is called “social work.”
 Those who seek to pursue the knowledge of the soul in the modern university might better major in literature, law or criminology.
 It may be possible to pursue an entire graduate course of psychology without ever studying the human aspect of humans at all, and promptly take that six figure seat perhaps dealing with troublesome teens or suburban married couples, or working in the criminal justice system.
 Without saying much, one might do listening and having a medical doctor dispense pills after fifteen minute interviews.
 All the while, the consumer assumes that they are responsibly taking their patient to the authority regarding these matters, and even imagines for them the esoteria that would come with a genuine knower and healer of the soul.
 They may have never studied human beings at all.

 The human study of man, excluded from the universities, is present in our age in two areas: Popular psychology and humanistic psychology.
 The better among the pop psychology writers have at least made acquaintance with the humanistic psychologists.
 These are Maslow, Carl Rogers, Rollo May and Victor Frankl, and Jung is sometimes included.
-Rogers has a critique of psychology similar to ours on many points, and as we Maslow, again, attempts an hierarchical understanding of the purposes.
+Rogers has a critique of psychology similar to ours on many points, and again Maslow attempts a hierarchical understanding of the purposes.
 These generally emphasize consciousness rather than the unconscious.
 Frankl sets meaning and purpose at the top of what matters for the health of the soul, and may have coined the term psychohygenic.
-One radical historian of Freud back at Grand Valley had a class called “Mental Hygene” The attempt to placate the measure of scientific psychology is clear, though the allusion by analogy to the health of the soul provides access to this question in a scientific manner.
-Again, modern psychology does not consider the health of the soul.
+One radical historian of Freud back at Grand Valley had a class called “Mental Hygene.”
+The attempt to placate the measure of scientific psychology is clear, though the allusion by analogy to the health of the soul provides access to this question in a scientific manner.
+Again, modern psychology does not theoretically consider the health of the soul.

 The psychology textbooks sometimes conclude their opening chapters with “eclecticism” This means that rather than adhere to any particular school of psychology, they take pieces from various approaches.
 It is this “eclecticism” that we seek to replace with the truly comprehensive science of the human things.
 We will argue that this is possible on the Socratic basis, though not possible on the basis of humanistic psychology.